AI-ROS/agv-visual-localization/README.md

 * **SSD** :heavy_check_mark:

+  Single shot models can process the input faster due to the respective tasks - localization and classification - be done in a single forward fashion.
+Here, SSD is presented as well as its results in the validation set of the dataset used in this work.
+This architecture is characterized by its base network (or backbone), the usage of multi-scaled feature maps for the detection task, and the respective convolutional predictors.
+MobileNetV2 was used to perform the perception of high-level image features  and then was truncated before the classification layers.
+Hence, some of the final layers of MobileNet and additional feature layers allow predictions of detections at multiple scales.
+Each of these extra layers can produce a fixed set of detection predictions using a set of convolutional filters.
+Finally, the output of the model is the score for a category and the location of the box that bounds the target object.

   Numeric results on the BDD100K validation set:

   |       Metric             |  IoU Thresholds |  Scales  |  maxDets  | AP/AR values |